wwidlishy/Quan/README.md

 Quan is designed to be a simple functional language.
 (Functional programming paradigm is not forced, however is highly recomended)

+q stands for: Quick
+u stands for: understandable
+a stands for: to assembly
+n stands for: novice friendly

 # Quan Preview

 Be **Bold**!